AmeerSDev/Planetgram/README.md

 # Planetgram
-Desktop app that based on the Instagram API shows your followers as residents on your planet the app idea was inspired by John Fish from Youtube who is harvad CS student.
+Desktop app that based on the Instagram API shows your followers as a color of your planet , the colors represent the rarity of the planet the app idea was inspired by John Fish from Youtube who is harvad CS student.

 [I Coded 20,000,000 Trees for #TeamTrees - By John Fish](https://www.youtube.com/watch?v=SNdtMjkRVrU)